jjrom/resto/README.md

 Note that each time you change the configuration file, you should undeploy then redeploy the service.

+### Hardware
+**[IMPORTANT]** In production mode (see below), the default configuration of the PostgreSQL server is for a 64Go RAM server.
+Changes this in [configuration](https://github.com/jjrom/resto/blob/master/config.env) file accordingly to your real configuration

 ### Building and deploying
 After reviewing your [configuration](https://github.com/jjrom/resto/blob/master/config.env) file, run one of following command: